Our prices change weekly, so for the most up to date prices please contact us.

 Pathways run a drop-in session at our Aberdeen office every Wednesday 1pm - 4pm.

-We refer beneficiaries to energy charity Scarf (Save Cash and Reduce Fuel) that aims to make a practical difference to people living in fuel poverty and that purpose remains at their core as they deliver a range of quality services focusing on:
+We refer beneficiaries to energy/heating social enterprise Scarf (Save Cash and Reduce Fuel) that aim to make a practical difference to people living in fuel poverty and that purpose remains at their core as they deliver a range of quality services focusing on:

 CFINE refers to Aberdeen City Council housing department for issues around council housing, tenancy & repairs, and homelessness.